bg

 • How does Polkadot's shared security model benefit developers?

-The shared security model is a game-changer for developers.
-Instead of needing to bootstrap their own network of validators—a costly, time-consuming, and complex process—they can simply connect their project (as a parachain) to Polkadot's Relay Chain.
-This allows them to inherit the robust, bank-grade security of the entire Polkadot network from day one, enabling them to focus their resources on building their unique application and user experience.
+The shared security model is a significant advantage.
+Instead of needing to bootstrap their own network of validators—a costly and complex process—developers can connect their project as a parachain to Polkadot's Relay Chain.
+This allows them to inherit the robust security of the entire Polkadot network from day one, enabling them to focus their resources on building their unique application.

 • What is the Substrate framework and how does it relate to Polkadot?

 Substrate is a modular framework created by Parity Technologies, the core development company behind Polkadot.
-It provides all the essential components needed to build a custom blockchain, such as networking layers, consensus mechanisms, and transaction queues.
-Building with Substrate dramatically speeds up development time and ensures that the resulting blockchain is natively compatible with the Polkadot network.
-Most parachains in the ecosystem are built using Substrate.
+It provides the essential components needed to build a custom blockchain, such as networking layers and consensus mechanisms.
+Building with Substrate dramatically speeds up development time and ensures the resulting blockchain is natively compatible with the Polkadot network.

 • Is Polkadot a direct competitor to Ethereum?

-While both are platforms for smart contracts and dApps, they have fundamentally different architectures and goals.
+While both are platforms for dApps, they have different architectures.
 Ethereum aims to be a single, highly secure world computer.
-Polkadot, on the other hand, is designed to be a multi-chain network that connects many different specialised blockchains.
-Rather than a direct competitor, many see Polkadot as complementary, aiming to connect networks like Ethereum through 'bridges', thereby enhancing the entire blockchain ecosystem.
+Polkadot is designed as a multi-chain network that connects many specialized blockchains.
+Many see Polkadot as complementary to Ethereum, aiming to connect networks through 'bridges' to enhance the entire blockchain ecosystem.

-• What is the main difference between parachains and parathreads?
+• What is the difference between older parachains and the new Coretime model?

 Our website uses cookies.
 Our Cookie Policy